List of Monster Musume characters: Doppel

 Doppel (ドッペル, Dopperu) calls herself a doppelgänger (and "The Faceless One"), but is actually a shapeshifter.
-Her usual form is that of a 14 to 18-year-old girl with grey-brown skin, clad only in a whirl of her own ankle-long white hair, and her sclera are black (her true appearance is unknown, but is hinted to be very Lovecraftian).
-In MON, Doppel usually uses her abilities for infiltration; in one case, where Ms. Smith is not allowed to physically harm a liminal criminal due to the Interspecies Accord, she impersonates Ms. Smith and does the job to perfection (leaving Ms. Smith free as "Doppel" to physically punish the criminal).
+Her usual form is that of a 14 to 18-year-old girl with grey-brown skin, clad only in a whirl of her own ankle-long white hair, and her sclera are black, although her genuine form is hinted to be very Lovecraftian.
+In MON, Doppel usually uses her abilities for infiltration; in one case, when Ms. Smith is not allowed to harm a liminal criminal under the Interspecies Accord, she impersonates Ms. Smith and completes the job to perfection.

 Doppel is mischievous and easily bored, and doesn't mind messing with people just for fun and excitement.
-It is later revealed that she was the one who sent a threatening note to Kimihito promising him death if he ever got married (hoping that it would force him to choose one of the girls to marry rather than keep amassing a "harem"), and when a second threatening letter arrives she is suspected of writing that one too until it is revealed that Lala was the actual sender.
+It is later revealed that she was the one who sent a threatening note to Kimihito, promising him death if he ever got married, with the hopes that it would force him to choose one of the girls to marry rather than keep amassing a "harem."
+When a second threatening letter arrives, she is suspected of writing it too, until it is revealed that Lala was the actual sender.

-To date, Doppel is the only MON member who doesn't seem to feel any romantic attraction to Kimihito, but she is able to convince (i.e., blackmail) him into helping her with some of her pranks and he is able to get her to wear clothes (much to the shock of the other MON members).
+To date, Doppel is the only MON member who doesn't seem to feel any romantic attraction to Kimihito, but she convinces (i.e., blackmails) him into helping her with some of her pranks, and he gets her to wear clothes, much to the shock of the other MON members.

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works(?) as a nurse along with Suu and Lala at the liminal-specific hospital as part of the new Interspecies Cultural Exchange Work Program.
+In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a nurse along with Suu and Lala at the liminal-specific hospital as part of the new Interspecies Cultural Exchange Work Program.

 She refers to Kimihito as Buddy (彼氏ィ, Kareshii).